ktaekwon000/sorted/README.md

 # Testing

+1. Create a user with credentials `cavy@example.com` and `password`.
+Make a sample post under that account.
 1. Change `global.isTestingEnvironment` in `CustomRootComponent.js` to `true`.
 1. Clear the app data of the Android Expo client.
 (This is optional, but often trying to work around this will cause crashes and errors.)
 1. Run `npm start` and connect a device using the Expo app.
 If any tests fail, they will show up as yellowboxes on the Expo client.
+An object representing the full report of the tests will be printed to the console after the tests.
+1. Before restarting the app, remember to change the global variable `global.isTestingEnvironment` back to false.

 # Credits